davidyeeeee/SentimentAnalysis_HongKongHousing_CantoneseText_R/README.md

 - If you process large batches, consider using a local model (via Ollama or LocalAI) to reduce costs.

+AI Use Declaration

+This project was developed with the assistance of an AI language model (OpenAI's GPT-4o / ChatGPT).
+The AI was used for the following purposes:

+- Generating initial code snippets and function structures
+- Debugging and suggesting improvements
+- Drafting the project README and configuration instructions

+All AI-generated code and text have been reviewed, tested, and modified as necessary by the human author to ensure correctness, safety, and compliance with the project's academic goals.
+The final work remains the original intellectual contribution of the author, with the AI acting as a coding assistant and writing aid.

 License

 MIT